andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 >Note this is a very simplistic light model, but it's close enough for our needs.
 For a deep dive into physical rendering, I suggest checking out [Computer&nbsp;Graphics:&nbsp;Principles&nbsp;and&nbsp;Practice](https://smile.amazon.com/Computer-Graphics-Principles-Practice-3rd/dp/0321399528).

-In our demonstration, we'll use a grid-based renderer, which simplifies things even further.
-Allowing our rays to affect their environment is relatively straight-forward: for each 'step' the ray takes while moving, tell the engine to draw a white square with opacity based on the ray's current distance from the emitter.
-This gives us the visual effect of light diminishing as it travels further away, achieving a lightbulb or flashlight effect:
+Allowing our rays to affect their environment is relatively straight-forward: for each 'step' the ray takes while moving, tell the engine to draw a white pixel (or a white tile, in this case of this demonstration).
+The white pixel has its opacity based on the ray's current distance from the emitter, giving the visual effect of light diminishing as it travels further away:

 <img src="https://i.imgur.com/q11eWPP.png" />
 <label>As light travels further from the green dot, it appropriately lights up the underlying tile.</label>

 #### Messing with Physics

-The use of this ray-based lighting approach in a tiled environment has a few inte

-multiple rays can affect the same tile, and we can control how many rays can combine on one tile.
+The use of this ray-based lighting approach in a tiled environment has a few interesting ramifications.
+Simply put, there are more rays than available tiles, so several rays travel over the same tile.
+As a result, we can control how many rays can affect a tile's lighting, which ends up with some interesting results.
 Examine this screenshot where tiles are only allowed to be lit with one ray of light each:

 <img src="https://i.imgur.com/TEdjJwP.png" />
 <label>Tiles lit via the first ray they come into contact with.</label>